custom

 PNQIN Advisory Board

-Provides input on PNQIN’s strategic direction as representatives of collaborating organizations and key stakeholder groups.
+Provides input on PNQIN’s strategic direction as representatives of collaborating organizations and key community groups.

 Ndidiamaka Amutah-Onukagha, PhD (Tufts University School of Medicine)